ibz-arain/Rentless/README.md

 Fill in `NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME` with your Cloudinary cloud name and `NEXT_PUBLIC_CLOUDINARY_UPLOAD_PRESET` with an unsigned upload preset.
 These variables are required for uploading photos directly from the browser.
+Images are uploaded to Cloudinary on the client before calling the API, so the server only receives the resulting URLs.

+Serverless functions often fail when sending large base64 payloads.
+By uploading to Cloudinary from the browser first we avoid this limitation and keep the API lean.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.